gboehl/dynare/doc/manual/source/the-model-file.rst

     problem, it subsequently tries a homotopy technique (unless the ``no_homotopy`` option is given).
 Concretely, this technique consists in dividing the problem into smaller steps by diminishing the size of shocks and increasing them progressively until the problem converges.
-Note that the homotopy technique is not implemented for purely forward or backward models.

     *Options*